Polar bear population

 By 2040, scientists predict that only a fringe of ice will remain in Northeast Canada and Northern Greenland when all other large areas of summer ice are gone.
 This "Last Ice Area" is likely to become important for polar bears and other life that depends on ice.

-Last month, the Polar Bear Specialist Group of the International Union for the Conservation of Nature (IUCN) released a new assessment of polar bears.
+In October 2019, the Polar Bear Specialist Group of the International Union for the Conservation of Nature (IUCN) released a new assessment of polar bears.
 The findings reveal the most up-to-date information for polar bear populations.Read more

 What happens in the Arctic doesn’t stay in the Arctic.
 The Arctic is warming faster than any other region on Earth, and the world is already feeling the effects.